10 Day Adelaide to Darwin Cheap as Chips

 - 3 day 2 night Alice Springs to Darwin tour

-- 3 nights in dorm, 6 nights swag camping
+- 3 nights in dormitory accommodation, 6 nights swag camping

 - Friendly, informative tour guides